alexchao/alexchao.github.io/content/resume.md

 ### Microsoft

 *Mountain View, CA*
 **Software Development Engineer in Test** (*June 2008 – September 2010*)

-Contributed to manual and automated testing of the Microsoft Office for Mac 2011 desktop release.
+Contributed to manual and UI-driven automated testing of the Microsoft Office for Mac 2011 desktop release.

 ## Technical Skills